 16. Email marketing stats reveal that a meager 30% of brands utilize the power of personalization.

+As per latest digital marketing trends, 90% of US consumers like the idea of personalized marketing.
 All the more reason to personalize emails and stand apart from the competition.
 Even something as simple as a personalized subject line makes a difference—as in, a 16% jump in open rates.
 And when nearly half of email opens are due to a compelling subject line, there’s no reason not to make use of this approach.

 Plus, sending emails on Tuesdays and Fridays, which is, according to science, the best time for sending marketing emails, is highly likely to result in significantly higher open and click through rates.